 - Recheck the alignment.

 - Hold the straight edge guide firmly against the 2×4.

 - Lower the bit into the wood on the marked line.

 - Move the saw at a steady pace while holding the fence firmly against the 2×4.

 - At the end of your cut, rock the saw downward to raise the bit out of the kerf (i.e. groove).

 - Turn off the saw.
 Redo from Step 3 for the other groove.

-I found the Rotozip left a lot of sawdust in the kerf (a.k.a. groove or slot) that had to be knocked loose with the tip of a screwdriver and vacuumed out.
-This may have been caused by the relatively moist pressure treated wood.
+I found the Rotozip left a lot of sawdust in the kerf (a.k.a. saw groove or slot) that had to be knocked loose with the tip of a screwdriver and vacuumed out.
+This was caused by the relatively moist pressure treated wood.

 The final step was to drill two pilot holes in the bottom of the vertical door frames and fasten ends of the weatherstrip with 1 inch pan-head corrosion-resistant wood screws.
 I put a small dab of exterior caulk in the pilot holes first to seal around the woods screws.

-At the time, the U-shaped weatherstrip seemed like a good idea but I wasn’t satisfied with the result.
 If I were to do this project over again starting back at Part 1, I would have used a table saw to cut two full length slots for the original kerf-mount weatherstrip.
-Unfortunately, a Delta 10″ Unisaw table saw isn’t in my workshop.
-But you can always contact a friend who has a table saw or stop by a cabinet shop and ask them to make the cuts for you.
+I don’t have a table saw, but you can ask friend or stop by a cabinet shop to cut the slots for you.